EgoWorld: Translating Exocentric View to Egocentric View using Rich Exocentric Observations: Experiments

 \subsubsection{Comparisons on Benchmarks}

-To compare \textit{EgoWorld} with related works, we consider several state-of-the-arts: (1) \textbf{pix2pixHD} \cite{wang2018high}, a single-view images-to-image translation model, (2) \textbf{pixelNeRF} \cite{yu2021pixelnerf}, a generalizable neural rendering method that synthesizes novel views from one or few images by combining pixel-aligned features with NeRF-style volume rendering, (3) \textbf{CFLD} \cite{lu2024coarse}, a coarse-to-fine latent diffusion framework that decouples pose and appearance information at different stages of the generation process.
+To compare \textit{EgoWorld} with related works, we consider several state-of-the-arts: (1) \textbf{pix2pixHD} \citep{wang2018high}, a single-view images-to-image translation model, (2) \textbf{pixelNeRF} \citep{yu2021pixelnerf}, a generalizable neural rendering method that synthesizes novel views from one or few images by combining pixel-aligned features with NeRF-style volume rendering, and (3) \textbf{CFLD} \citep{lu2024coarse}, a coarse-to-fine latent diffusion framework that decouples pose and appearance information at different stages of the generation process.
+Due to absence of source code of Exo2Ego \citep{luo2024put}, which estimates egocentric hand layout and generated egocentric image based on the hand layout, we adopt CFLD.
+Since CFLD assumes ground-truth hand layouts as input, it is an upper-bound reference for Exo2Ego.
+In addition, since the source code of 4Diff \citep{cheng20244diff}, which generates images using only point clouds without hand poses or textual descriptions, is not available, we simulate it by removing pose and text from our model.
+Experimental results of 4Diff setting can be found in Tab. \ref{tab:exp_guide}.